tgstation/common_core/Interesting Planets/Human Space/The Spinward Far Rim.md

 The Imperial March is the catchall term for the demilitarised zone comprising portions of the Spinward Far Rim and the Tiziran-owned Frontier March Sector.
 No military vessels of either side are permitted in the region, which has made this area a major hub for piracy and crime, plaguing merchant ships using the Kalon run to travel between human and lizard space- although there are no safer alternatives that would remain profitable.

 ### Val Corrin: Libertalia of the Starry Skies
 > "Some people would call making a demilitarised zone where we can't even send anti-piracy fleets a bad idea.
-Given the situation with Val Corrin, I'll go one step beyond that- it was a colossal fuck-up, and until we can manage to talk the Lizards into some kind of arrangement to bomb these assholes the fuck off-world, we're stuck with them."
+Given the situation with Val Corrin, I'll go one step beyond that- it was a colossal fuck-up, and until we can manage to talk the Lizards into some kind of arrangement to bomb these assholes back to fucking dust, we're stuck with them."

 #### Fact Sheet:
 * Val Corrin has no official capital.
 The largest settlement is Tabletop, located on top of the Great Green Table, a vast tepui close to the coast.
 Described as a new Tortuga, Tabletop is a small yet bustling city that's as full of (illicit) opportunity as it is rife with danger.